 Other Signs Of Trouble

 - You can’t move your pelvis at all.
-This is very common amongst my older clients.
+This is very common among my older clients.
 They see me doing it and when they try to do nothing happens.
 The pelvis is locked.

-- You can tilt forward but struggle tilting backwards.
+- You can tilt forward but struggle to tilt backward.

 - When you try to move your pelvis you just stand up.